System: Game Gear

 The Retro Looney Verdict

 Tails Adventure on the Game Gear is a charming, inventive spin-off that trades Sonic’s speed for a clever Metroidvania romp.
-Its tight controls, vibrant visuals, and catchy tunes make it a handheld hit, even if the slow pace and screen limits nip like a Battle Kukku’s beak.
+Its tight controls, vibrant visuals, and catchy tunes make it a handheld hit, even if the slow pace and occasional navigation issues nip like a Battle Kukku’s beak.